samijuvaste/birdnest/README.md

-# This is an assignment I made for Reaktor's job application.
+# This is a web application I made for Reaktor's job application.
 Deployed at: https://birdnest-app.fly.dev

 Assignment: https://assignments.reaktor.com/birdnest